Get all your questions about BSVM answered right here!

 10:00 Go to bed

 Bon Secours Volunteers commit to spend at least 2 nights a week with their community- Formation Nights and Community Nights.
 Formation Nights are led by staff or someone else outside the community and focus on discussions around the 5 program pillars and contemporary issues.
 Community Nights involve a prayer service, dinner, and a community meeting where issues of community life can be addressed.
-There is also a bi-weekly Morning Reflection time set aside for more personal reflection.
+There also may be a bi-weekly Morning Reflection time set aside for more personal reflection.

 “I’m starting to think that maybe this world is just a place for us to learn that we need each other more than we want to admit. ” -Richelle E. Goodrich

 Growing spiritually is one of the BSVM program pillars and is very important to our volunteers throughout their service experience.
-The weekly community commitments all involve prayer, and volunteers are encouraged to engage in personal and community prayer throughout the week.
+The weekly community commitments usually involve prayer, and volunteers are encouraged to engage in personal and community prayer throughout the week.
 There are also 3 retreats built into the service year- in the fall, winter and spring.
 Bon Secours Volunteer Ministry also offers the opportunity for volunteers to participate in spiritual direction throughout the year, meeting with a spiritual adviser for guidance through their time of service.

 Q: Can I have a job while in the program?